Fire Tablet Creative Standards

 - Text, logos, and essential product imagery may not be placed behind sliders or buttons.

-- The Gen 6+ Wake screen interface (unlock caret, date/time, battery level, etc.) may be white or black, but must be easily legible.
+- The wake screen interface (date/time, battery level, etc.) may be white or black, but must be easily legible.

 - Text must be large enough to be legible on all devices.